 Craig Regional Park

-Craig Regional Park, located in Fullerton, California, is a spacious 124-acre recreational area characterized by rolling hills, mature trees, and open spaces.
+Craig Regional Park is a spacious 124-acre recreational area characterized by rolling hills, mature trees, and open spaces.
 Completed in 1974, the park features a diverse landscape with approximately 95 acres of turfed areas shaded by a variety of trees.

 Craig Regional Park offers multiple playgrounds for children, with three separate play areas located throughout the park.
 These playgrounds feature sand surfaces and various equipment such as swings, seesaws, and climbing structures.